 Nearly three years later, Susan married Joseph T. Van Ransellaer of New York in Rutland on 24 October 1823.
 The couple had at least one son, Joseph George Van Ransellaer who was born in 1829.
 Deed records show that in 1825, the husband Joseph purchased land in Rutland from the estate of the man who was the executor for Samuel Proper’s estate in 1820.
 Whether it is the same land once owned by Susan and her children is unknown at this time.
 I was unable to locate the Ransellaers on the 1830 federal census in Rutland, Barre, or Worcester but they do show up on the 1840 census living in Worcester, MA.

 Susan worked as a Root Doctress while living in Worcester.
 She maintained a listing in the yearly Worcester City directory.
-She also purchased land on Summer St Court, near Bridge St, and kept the land in her own name.
+In 1844, she also purchased land on Summer St Court, near Bridge St. for $400 and kept the land in a trust under her own name.
 Her daughter Lucy Schuyler’s family owned the land adjacent to Susan’s.
-Susan died on 28 May 1847.
-Her son Joseph died in 1850 and husband, Joseph in 1857.
+Susan died from pneumonia on 28 May 1847.
+Her son Joseph died from the same disease a year later in 1848 and husband, Joseph, died at the age of 95 in 1857.

 It seems that none of Susan’s children or grandchildren lived beyond 1881 when daughter Lucy died.
 For this reason, Susan was once unknown to our family living today.
 She was a mother, grandmother, herbalist, landowner and business owner, and did all of this as a Black Indigenous woman in the early part of the 19th century.
 Thank you Susan for your amazing story and legacy.